La Velada del Año: La Velada del Año III (2023)

 The third edition of La Velada was held on 1 July 2023 at the Metropolitano Stadium in Madrid.
 The event was estimated to have sold around 70,000 tickets, the highest attendance for a boxing event in Spain since 1930.

 The event's card suffered many changes as a result of injuries or medical issues suffered by the competitors.
 Mexican streamer Samy Rivers ended up competing in two fights during the show: her own scheduled match against Spaniard Marina Rivers, and later a bout against fellow Queens League chairwoman Mayichi as a last-minute replacement for Mayichi's original opponent, American webcam model Amouranth.

 La Velada del Año IV (2024)

 The fourth edition of La Velada was held on 13 July 2024 at the Santiago Bernabéu Stadium in Madrid, and was co-hosted by streamer Marina Rivers and TV presenter María Patiño.
 This installment introduced more variety in the match types, veering closer to professional wrestling.

 La Velada del Año V (2025)

 In a press conference by Ibai on 10 March 2025, La Velada del Año V was confirmed to be scheduled to take place on 26 July at the Estadio La Cartuja in Seville.
 It was also confirmed that, after experimenting with different stipulations the previous year, La Velada would be reverting to the old format featuring exclusively one-on-one fights.

+La Velada del Año VI (2026)

+Ibai held a press conference on 9 March 2026, announcing that the sixth Velada was scheduled to take place on 25 July, once again at La Cartuja in Seville.
+The event's card was also announced during the event.